 - Jafar in Aladdin (Virgin Games): "Give up, street rat!"

 - A mourning Rafiki in the SNES and Genesis versions of The Lion King, although the 8-bit versions have Scar instead.

 - The Queen in the SNES version of Alien³.
-Complete with a digitized "game over, man!" to boot.
+Complete with a digital sample of PFC.
+Hudson's "game over, man!" line to boot.

 - In the Super Star Wars trilogy, there is Darth Vader (Super Star Wars), Yoda (Super Empire Strikes Back), and Emperor Palpatine (Super Return of the Jedi).